coder/docs/guides/troubleshooting/inotify-watch-limits.md

----
-title: inotify watcher limit problems
+# inotify watcher limit problems
-description: Learn how to resolve issues related to the inotify watcher limit.
----

 When using some applications and tools, including Webpack or [code-server], you may encounter an error similar to the following: